Timo Letschert: AZ

 After leaving Hamburger SV as a free agent he signed a three-year contract with AZ in September 2020.
 He made his debut for the club on 19 September in a match against PEC Zwolle, starting in central defense alongside Pantelis Chatzidiakos in a 1–1 home draw.

 Letschert experienced a rocky start to the 2021–22 season.
 After two defensive errors in an away game against Twente on 23 September 2021, and as a result being substituted by head coach Pascal Jansen, Letschert left the stadium on his own.
 On 24 November, he was transfer-listed by the club.
 On 22 August 2022, Letschert's contract was terminated by mutual consent, he did not play for AZ since the Twente game.

 Lyngby

 On 3 October 2022, Letschert joined newly promoted Danish Superliga club Lyngby Boldklub on a deal for the rest of 2022.
 He made his debut for the club on 14 October, coming on as a substitute in the 74th minute for Pascal Gregor in a 2–0 loss at home against AaB.
 His first start came the following week against OB, which ended in a 3–1 away defeat.
 He left the club at the end of 2022.

 Gwangju FC

+On 2 January 2023, Letschert joined newly promoted Gwangju FC of the South Korean K League 1.
+He made his debut for the club on 25 February, the first matchday of the season, starting in a 1–0 away victory against the Suwon Samsung Bluewings.
+On 28 May, he scored his first goal for the club in a league win against Suwon FC.
+He suffered an injury in August 2023, sidelining him for several months.

+Chengdu Rongcheng

-On 2nd January 2023, Letschert joined Gwangju FC of South Korean K League 1.
+On 22 February 2024, Letschert joined Chinese Super League club Chengdu Rongcheng.

 International career

 Letschert played three international matches for the Netherlands under-21 between August and October 2013.

 Letschert received his first call up to the senior Netherlands national team in March 2016 for friendlies against France and England by national team coach Danny Blind.

+However, as of May 2023, Letschert has never made any national team appearances.